psychemedia/sin-eater-resources/src/_first_controversy.md

 > and the "national honour" shall take its chance;

-for we shall stand by what we belive to be the truth.
+– for we shall surely stand by what we believe to be the truth.

 > but if he fails to do this,